House committee votes to release memo from Democrats countering Nunes

 WASHINGTON — The House Intelligence Committee voted Monday to send the White House a classified memorandum challenging claims that federal investigators improperly obtained a surveillance warrant on a former Donald Trump campaign adviser, giving the president five days to decide whether to release the information.

+Sanders added during her press briefing Tuesday that Trump had "seen" the memo and that he'd discussed with Deputy Attorney General Rod Rosenstein some of the differences between the Democratic memo and the Nunes memo.

+She added that the Democratic memo would "go through a full and thorough legal and national security review" and that afterward, Trump would be briefed on its findings.

-Rep. Jim Himes, D-Conn., leaving a closed meeting of the House Intelligence Committee, said the panel voted unanimously to send the Democratic memo to the White House for review.
+On Monday night, Rep. Jim Himes, D-Conn., leaving a closed meeting of the House Intelligence Committee, said the panel had voted unanimously to send the Democratic memo to the White House for review.
 Nunes was also seen leaving the secure HPSCI meeting room but made no comment to reporters.

 “The majority found themselves in a insupportable position when they released a misleading memo and refused to release the Democratic response, so I think they were compelled to take the action they did today and we think this will be very useful information for the American people to see," House Intel Committee Ranking Member Rep. Adam Schiff told reporters after the vote.